 “While the internet and related technologies have indeed helped people circumvent traditional barriers to holding governments and powerful corporations accountable, they did not shatter as many walls as democracy and human rights activists once hoped and expected.
 Instead, daily headlines report how they make us vulnerable to mass surveillance, unaccountable censorship, disinformation, and viral hate speech that incites violence.
 Entirely new channels have been created for abusing power, in ways that we are still struggling to understand.
 In many places and on many issues, exercising and defending human rights has grown more difficult. “

 I suspect that overall picture will not be improved simply by removing the Alex Joneses and terrorist recruiters from mainstream sites.
 Or for that matter by trying to mitigate erroneous removals of protected speech given that we’ve had about fifteen years of un-moderated social media, and it hasn’t done much good.
-Speaking personally, I have all but bailed from interacting Facebook because I do not want to feed the machine any more data, though I do not imagine that tens of millions of people will suddenly feel the same.
+Speaking personally, I have all but bailed from interacting on Facebook because I do not want to feed the machine any more data, though I do not imagine that tens of millions of people will suddenly feel the same.
 Short of that, it seems the only meaningful moderation has to come from users themselves.
 If social media platforms are going to remain filters of information and debate, then at least recognizing that they are opaque, manipulated, advertising and data-harvesting machines should foster a healthy skepticism.
 And that may prove more important than all the ambitious best-practices proposals any group can devise.